samba-acl/samba-4.8.3/README.md

 			<path to your smbd> -b | grep MODULESDIR

-6. While creating the share, use following options
+7. While creating the share, use following options

         	vfs objects = nfs4acl_xattr

         	nfs4acl_xattr:xattr_name = system.nfs4_acl

         	nfs4acl_xattr:version = 40

         	nfs4acl_xattr:encoding = xdr40

-* Alternatively, there is a "Samba-4.8.3.tar.bz2" file where patch is already applied and can be configured and built using Step 4.
-* nfs4acl_xattr.so compiled with Samba-4.8.3 is also uploaded, which can be placed in modules/vfs/ directory of your running samba and can be used with options specified in Step 6.
-Obtain modules/ directory with following command:

-		<path to your smbd> -b | grep MODULESDIR

-Reload the configuration if you happen to change any of the share parameters
+8. Reload the configuration if you happen to change any of the share parameters

 		smbcontrol all reload-config

+* nfs4acl_xattr.so compiled with Samba-4.8.3 is also uploaded, which can be used with your currently running Samba 4.8.3 by following steps 6 to 8.